API & Webhooks

 You can toggle API access on or off without deleting your API key:

-- Go to Integrations → API & Webhooks
+- Go to Settings → API & Webhooks

 - Use the Enable/Disable toggle